Analytical Nuclear Gradients for State-Averaged Configuration Interaction Singles Variants: Application to Conical Intersections: Results and discussions

 As is well known, CIS fails to reproduce the correct CX topology.
 In Fig.~\ref{fig:PES}(b), the CIS surfaces display a clear discontinuity near the putative intersection region.
 This deficiency can be traced to the single-reference nature of the Hartree-Fock ground state, which lacks static correlation.
 The absence of static correlation is further evident from Fig.~\ref{fig:PES}(c), which shows the PES cut at $\theta=0^\circ$ (pure torsion): the $S_0$ curve exhibits a pronounced cusp at $\phi=90^\circ$.
 The spin-projected variant ECIS maintains a finite $S_0$-$S_1$ energy gap throughout the scan, and the two surfaces never intersect.
 Consequently, neither CIS nor ECIS can describe CXs.

 Remarkably, SACIS provides a qualitatively reasonable description of the CX, despite being restricted to single excitations.
 This behavior can be attributed to the strong orbital relaxation inherent in the fully variational SACIS framework.
 The optimization effectively induces charge-transfer-like localization of the orbitals, thereby compensating for the nominal lack of higher excitations.
 As shown in Fig.~\ref{fig:PES}(c), SACIS correctly captures the degeneracy at $\theta=0^\circ$ and $\phi=90^\circ$, indicating recovery of the static correlation associated with the twisted geometry.
 This behavior can be interpreted as performing CIS on a spatial-symmetry-broken reference resembling one of the two zwitterionic configurations, $(\mathrm{CH}_2)^+=(\mathrm{CH}_2)^-$, which restores the near-degeneracy between bonding and antibonding orbitals as a single excitation from $(\mathrm{CH}_2)^-$ to $(\mathrm{CH}_2)^+$.
 Thus, although SACIS is formally limited to single excitations, the combination of orbital optimization and spatial symmetry breaking enables it to mimic key features of multireference character.
 The same localization mechanism is likely to be responsible for the symmetry breaking observed in the ground state.
-This multireference character is key to key to obtaining smooth curves throughout the PES and the correct dimensionality of CX in SACIS.
+In the present scans, this symmetry breaking does not appear to introduce pathological discontinuities or spurious artifacts in the PES.
+Rather, this multireference character is key to obtaining smooth curves throughout the PES and the correct dimensionality of CX in SACIS.

 As seen in Figs.~\ref{fig:PES}(a) and (b), the overall topography of the SACIS PES more closely resembles that of SF-TDDFT than that of CASSCF.
 This difference can be attributed to correlation effects beyond the minimal CASSCF(2e,2o) active space.
 In CASSCF, the configuration space is restricted by the choice of active orbitals, whereas in SACIS it is governed by excitation rank combined with full orbital optimization.
 This flexibility allows SACIS to incorporate correlation effects that are absent in the small active space treatment.